MutheuTheAnalyst/Ms-Excel-project-one/README.md

 * After data analysis and visualization, we can now proceed to deliver reccommendations to the bike seller.

 # **Reccommendations To Bike Seller**
-* From insights obtained from analyzing our data set,we are set to give reccommendations that will guide the bike seller in conducting targeted marketing which will in turn lead to increased bikes sales.
+* From insights obtained from analyzing the data set,I set to give reccommendations that will guide the bike seller in conducting targeted marketing which will in turn lead to increased bikes sales.

-* Our reccommendations are as follows:
+* My reccommendations are as follows:

     1).Target identifiers with higher income levels when marketing the bikes.As from our insights,higher income earners purchase bikes more compared to thier counterparts.